Tree Pruning by a Certified Arborist in McMinnville & Salem OR

 When to Prune Trees in Oregon

-n the Mid-Willamette Valley, pruning schedules depend on tree species, growth cycles, and climate conditions.
-The valley experiences a temperate climate with wet, mild winters and dry, warm summers, which influences the best timing for pruning.
+in McMinnville & Salem, pruning schedules depend on tree species, growth cycles, and climate conditions.
+These areas experience a temperate climate with wet, mild winters and dry, warm summers, which influences the best timing for pruning.

 Deciduous Trees (Maple, Oak, Birch, Ash, etc.)